gallingern/cat-counter-detection/README.md

 - **Camera not working**: Ensure the camera is properly connected and enabled (`raspi-config`)
 - **Web interface not accessible**: Check if the service is running (`systemctl status cat-detector`)
-- **Detector not working**: Ensure the TFLite model was downloaded successfully and tflite-runtime is installed
+- **Detector not working**: Ensure the TFLite model is present in the models directory and tflite-runtime is installed
 - **Multiple instances running**: Use `./check_service.sh` to diagnose and fix service issues
 - **Service won't start**: Check logs with `sudo journalctl -u cat-detector -f`